Fatphobia: Hatred And Contempt For Obese People

 Fatphobia has left such a powerful mark on our culture that even the concept it alludes to is taboo.
 The fashion industry has had to invent a thousand and one neologisms and euphemisms to refer to large sizes and the morphology of women who, from other contexts, are accused of being fat: curvy, plump, plus size… linguistic formulas that seem artificial and that, in a certain way, give greater strength to the term “fat” due to its resounding absence.

-You may be interested: 5 Ways to Resolve a Conflict Effectively
+You may be interested: How to Improve Social Skills with a Psychologist?

 That is why certain social movements linked to feminism have decided to start fight fatphobia by reappropriating the term “fat” and displaying it with pride.
 This is a political strategy that is reminiscent of a psycholinguistics proposal known as the Sapir-Whorf hypothesis, and which, put simply, consists of the idea that the way in which language is used shapes the way in which one thinks.